 Thank you to Lenka Cathersides for the following research.

-On the 16th of October 1898 John Dowling was admitted into St Martin´s Church of England School in Dorking.
+On 16th October 1898 John Dowling started at St Martin’s Church of England School in Dorking.
 Previously he attended Pixham School.
-He left St Martin´s school on the 27th of September 1901.
+He left St Martin’s school on 27th September 1901.

 At the time of the 1901 Census, the family were still living at Moleside in Dorking.
 John was working as a labourer in a coal yard and Harriet was looking after their children: Florence, John, Alice, Harriet and Edith.

 At the time of the 1911, John William´s family lived at 3 Mint Gardens in Dorking.
 John was working as a labourer on an Estate and Harriet was at home.
 The household further comprised of their daughter Edith.
 Harriet stated that she had given birth to seven children.
 The accomodation had four rooms.

 On 21st October 1915 he embarked on HMAT Seang Bee from Brisbane, Australia to Egypt.
 In Egypt, he became part of the 7th Training Battalion at Zeitoun.
-On the 1st of March 1916 he joined the 12th Battalion at Serapeum Railhead Camp.
+On 1st March 1916, he joined the 12th Battalion at Serapeum Railhead Camp.

-On the 5th of March 1916 he became sick with a venereal disease and was admitted into the 1st Australian Field Ambulance and transferred into the 1st Australian Casualty Clearing Station.
+On 5th March 1916, he became sick with a venereal disease and was admitted into the 1st Australian Field Ambulance and transferred into the 1st Australian Casualty Clearing Station.
 The next day he was transferred by hospital train into the 1st Australian Dermatological Hospital in Abbassia, Cairo.
-He was discharged on the 13th of March and moved to the Overseas Base at Ghezireh, near Cairo.
+He was discharged on 13th March and moved to the Overseas Base at Ghezireh, near Cairo.
 On 2nd April 1916 he was transferred from the 12th Battalion and joined the 52nd Battalion at Serapeum, Egypt.
 On 5th June 1916 John embarked with the 52nd Battalion on the troopship Ivernia from Alexandria to join the BEF in France.
 On 12th June 1916 he disembarked to Marseilles in France.
 John was wounded in an action on 3rd or 4th September 1916 in France.

-On the 3rd of September 1916 John was admitted to the 1st Canadian Field Ambulance with a head injury.
-On the 4th of September he was transferred and admitted into the 8th General Hospital in Rouen, France.
+On 3rd September 1916, John was admitted to the 1st Canadian Field Ambulance with a head injury.
+On 4th September he was transferred and admitted into the 8th General Hospital in Rouen, France.
 On 6th September 1916, he was further transferred into the 2nd Convalescents Depot.
 On 11th of September 1916, John William marched into the 4th Australian Divisional Depot in Etaples.
 On 30th September 1916, he rejoined the 52nd Battalion in France.

-John William Dowling is commemorated on the Ypres Menin Gate Memorial in Belgium on panels 7-17-23-25-27-29-31.
+John Dowling is commemorated on the Ypres Menin Gate Memorial in Belgium on panels 7-17-23-25-27-29-31.

 Dowling Family History

-John William´s father John Lewis Dowling was born on the 6th of November of 1853 in Leatherhead, Surrey to boot maker William Dowling, born about 1822 in Dorking, Surrey and Harriet Dowling born about 1823 at St Giles, London.
-John Lewis was baptised on the 10th of October 1858 at St Martin´s church in Dorking.
-At the time of the baptism the family lived at Cotmandene, Dorking and William was working as a shoemaker.
+John’s father John Lewis Dowling was born on 6th November of 1853 in Leatherhead, Surrey to boot maker William, born about 1822 in Dorking and Harriet, born about 1823 at St Giles, London.
+John snr was baptised on 10th October 1858 at St Martin’s church in Dorking.
+At the time of the baptism, the family lived at Cotmandene, Dorking and William was working as a shoemaker.
 His mother Harriet Lynch was born on 6th August 1857 in Dorking to labourer Henry and Jane.
 Harriet was baptised on 17th January 1858 at St Paul’s church in Dorking.
 At the time of the baptism the family lived at Butter Hill in Dorking.
 John and Harriet married in the 1st quarter of 1884 in Dorking, Surrey.

-John William Dowling had five known siblings: Lucy Dowling born about 1882; Florence, born about 1888; Alice born about 1893; Harriet born about 1895 and Edith born about 1897 in Dorking, Surrey.
+John had five known siblings: Lucy, born about 1882; Florence, born about 1888; Alice born about 1893; Harriet born about 1895 and Edith born about 1897, all in Dorking.

-Son of John Lewis and Harriet Dowling (nee Lynch) of 3 Mint Gardens, Dorking|
+|Son of||John Lewis and Harriet Dowling (nee Lynch) of 3 Mint Gardens, Dorking|

-Regiment 52nd Battalion, Australian Imperial Force|
+|Regiment||52nd Battalion, Australian Imperial Force|